bigjoedata/ga-scraper/README.md

 # ga-scraper

+This is a quick & dirty way to pull GA data & store on your data lake.

 Experimentation, trial & error led me to boil down to boil GA down to two distinct groups of reports: Events related & non events related.
 There's also a max 10 dimensions & 20 metrics in any given report.
 These scripts are my best stab at getting the most of each.
+No PII is transferred (Not that GA even has any).

 Make sure to create the "_Events" & "_Non_Events" folders or change path in the pandas to_csv function